Table of contents

 1. Email automation 📬

 Email automation allows you to build engaging, personalized campaigns at scale.
-With Givebutter’s Engage platform, you can build nurture campaigns to educate, inspire, and ultimately convert members of your audience into recurring donors.
+With Givebutter’s donor engagement tools, you can build nurture campaigns to educate, inspire, and ultimately convert members of your audience into recurring donors.

 In order to get the most from your email campaign, be sure to implement the following tactics: